 Private Internet Access is available in different subscription tiers, depending on whether you plan on being a long or short-term user.
 Obviously, those who subscribe to the service the longest get the best bulk pricing.

-While there isn’t a lifetime payment option and Private Internet Access is a subscription service, the payment plans are affordable, ranging from $3.33-6.95 per month.
+While there isn’t a lifetime payment option and Private Internet Access is a subscription service, the payment plans are affordable, ranging from $2.91 to 6.95 per month.

 No one I’ve ever talked to has ever had anything bad to say about NordVPN.
 This service offers a lot of the same features as Private Internet Access, including support for multiple devices, no user logging, and excellent bandwidth speeds.